Hyper-depreciation 2026: we deliver the technical side. You deliver the measurable energy savings.

 The asseverated technical report is the responsibility of a qualified professional (chartered engineer or certified Energy Manager / EGE) or a certifying body.
 IOMA provides all technical documentation, network diagrams, system specifications, pre/post energy baselines, and operational support so the certifier can produce a solid report.
 We already work with trusted certifiers in Piedmont and Lombardy and can connect them to the company.

 What are the deadlines for Transizione 5.0?
+Is it still open?

 Yes.
-The program covers both new investments and retrofits on existing lines, as long as they produce measurable energy savings.
+The incentive covers both new investments and retrofits on existing lines, as long as they produce measurable energy savings.
 Typical retrofit work on plants in production: replacement of obsolete PLCs and drives with energy-aware architectures, addition of SCADA for consumption monitoring, MES to reduce scrap and downtime, and predictive maintenance to extend the life of critical assets.

 A guide that goes deeper on this topic.